What is a LIMS?

 Standalone LIMS

-This basic system can be installed on a single computer, making it suitable for smaller labs with minimal IT resources.
+A standalone LIMS is a basic system that can be installed on a single computer, making it suitable for smaller labs with minimal IT resources.
+If your lab is looking to scale or hire remote employees, a standalone LIMS is not recommended.

 Deciding whether to buy or build a Laboratory Information Management System (LIMS) can be a challenging task that requires careful consideration of several factors.